 Service Learning is defined by the National Youth Leadership Council as “an approach to teaching and learning in which students use academic knowledge and skills to address genuine community needs.”

-When science students collect and analyze water samples, document their results, and present findings to a local pollution control agency – that is service-learning.
+When science students collect and analyze water samples, document their results, and present findings to a local pollution control agency to advocate for new laws -– that is service learning